-Being Lean in business means saving money and avoiding waste to improve efficiency.
-The original concept of Lean thinking arose from Toyota’s automotive production system; however, the idea has been adapted over the years to suit many business goals in the form of Lean manufacturing, Lean production, and even Lean safety.
+Being lean in business means saving money and avoiding waste to improve efficiency.
+The original concept of lean thinking arose from Toyota’s automotive production system; since then, the idea has been adapted to suit many business goals in the form of lean manufacturing, lean production, and lean safety.

-Another concept which is often paired with Lean thinking is Kaizen.
-Kaizen is a Japanese word meaning continuous improvement for the better.
+A complementary concept, often paired with lean thinking, is called kaizen.
+Kaizen is a Japanese word meaning “continuous improvement for the better.”
 It involves implementing small, gradual changes over time to improve processes.
-So when business owners use Kaizen to achieve Lean safety, all parties benefit!
+So when business owners use kaizen to achieve lean safety, progress is inevitable.

 Safety – Put safety first in the workplace.
-Promoting safety contributes to morale.
-Safety should be at the forefront as you implement the other Lean steps.
+This concept should be at the forefront as you implement the other lean principles.

-Straighten (seiton) – Put items in the most logical places.
+Straighten – Put items in the most logical places.

-Shine (seiso) – Clean equipment, furniture, floors, and all areas of the workspace.
+Shine – Clean equipment, furniture, floors, and all areas of the work-space.

-Standardize (seiketsu) – Set up a process and rules for maintaining and improving the prior principles.
+Standardize – Set up a process and rules for maintaining and improving the prior principles.

-Sustain (shitsuke) – Practice discipline by working to maintain the Lean habits above.
+Sustain – Practice discipline by working to maintain each of the lean habits.

 - Greater efficiency due to streamlined processes and conservation of materials